rpander93/react-native-animated-number/README.md

 <AnimatedNumber value={100} />
 ```

-The component accepts all props from <TextInput />, plus the following:
+The component accepts all props from TextInput, plus the following:

 ```javascript
 interface Props {